STANDARD TERMS AND CONDITIONS FOR SERVICES AND CONSULTING CIS CONTROLS MEMBERSHIP

 C. Membership Restrictions

-A. Term.
-This Agreement will commence on the Effective Date and, unless earlier terminated as provided for in Section IV(B) below, will continue for the term set forth in an Order, which shall be incorporated and made a part of this Agreement (the “Initial Term”).
-Thereafter, this Agreement shall not automatically renew and may be renewed upon mutual written agreement of both Parties.
+A. Initial Term.
+This Agreement will commence on the Effective Date and continue for a preliminary term set forth in an Order, which is hereby incorporated and made a part of this Agreement (the “Initial Term”).

-In the event of termination by CIS for nonperformance by Consultant, or for convenience by Consultant, Consultant will not be entitled to a refund of any Membership Fee.
-In the event of termination by Consultant for nonperformance by CIS or for convenience by CIS, Consultant shall be entitled to a prorated refund of any unused Membership Fee that has been paid by Consultant to CIS.
+i.
+Refund for One-Year Term Agreements.
+In the event of termination by CIS for nonperformance or material breach by Consultant, or for convenience by Consultant, Consultant will not be entitled to a refund of any Membership Fee that has been paid.
+In the event of termination by Consultant for nonperformance or material breach by CIS, or for convenience by CIS, Consultant may request a prorated refund of any unused Membership Fee that has been paid.

 V. CIS Controls and CIS CSAT Pro Provided As Is